Psychedelic Ego Death

-For most, this is not a straightforward notion to get your head around as we don't often consider our sense of identity in this way, let alone the prospect of its death.
+For most, this is not a straightforward notion to get your head around, as we don't often consider our sense of identity in this way, let alone the prospect of its death.
+In fact, many people find this topic to be controversial.
 But many psychedelic users suggest that achieving ego death through careful administration of psychedelics opens up the mind's potential for emotional and behavioral growth.

 Key takeaways: